avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/validator.md

 - Linux Kernel 5.16 or newer

 ### Network
-- Minimum symmetric networking speed of 500 Mbit/s (62.5 MB/s)
+- Minimum symmetric networking speed of 500 Mbit/s (62.5 MB/s).
-- Make sure your system is configured to run NTP to sync its local time
+- Make sure your system is configured to run NTP to sync its local time.

 ---